Reviews You Can Rely On

 Deep powder?
 One of our top snowshoes for flotation, the Tubbs Mountaineer, is a hardy snowshoe ready to pioneer trails in virgin backcountry powder.
 Capable of hefting more weight than most snowshoes, it is ideal for carrying a loaded winter pack ranging from 80 to 250 pounds.
 The Soft-Tec decking covers a wide surface area in its aluminum Pro-Step frame, forming a small dome with each step that ensures excellent flotation in varied snow conditions.
 The aggressive toe and heel crampons provide suitable traction on deep, although they could use more lateral traction for technical terrain.
 The Mountaineer's design allows for a natural stride, with decking and hinges that efficiently shed snow as you walk.
 The Mountaineer is an excellent choice if you're planning a winter wonderland camping trip and want a snowshoe that can get you off the beaten path.

-While it tops the charts for flotation, the traditional tubular frame of the Mountaineer is slippier than we would like on technical terrain and descents.
-It is our favorite choice for backcountry travel, but consider a more techy shoe if you aim to tackle alpine mountaineering.
-The other downside of this shoe is that it is heavy, which can contribute to fatigue or cost you some grams if you are a hyperlight fast packer.
-Instead, the lightweight, spring-loaded Atlas Race is best for those quick trekkers.
-However, few snowshoes will give you durability, well-rounded performance, and above-average float you can trust in the wilderness.
+Our tests proved the Mountaineer excels in flotation, but the traditional tubular frame is slippier than we prefer on technical terrain and descents.
+Even though it is our top pick for backcountry travel, we suggest a more techy shoe if you plan on alpine mountaineering.
+It is also heavy, which can contribute to fatigue or cost you some grams if you are a hyperlight fast packer.
+For quick trekkers, the lightweight, spring-loaded Atlas Race is better.
+Despite these critiques, few snowshoes will give you durability, well-rounded performance, and above-average float you can trust in the wilderness.

 Read more: Tubbs Mountaineer review